 Welcome to the SES Research Group!

-We conduct research that is motivated by curiosity about complex, policy-relevant dilemmas in social-ecological systems (SESs), including conservation and resource management systems.
-Common themes of interest in our group include exploring the interrelated roles of human behavioral, institutional, and policy dimensions of environmental issues.
-Our work is interdisciplinary, problem-focused, policy-oriented and empirical.
-We seek to advance fundamental knowledge within the environmental social sciences and humanities as well as develop insights for informing practice in a rapidly changing and contested world.
+We conduct problem-focused, policy-oriented research that is motivated by a curiosity to better understand societal dimensions of dilemmas associated with the governance and management of social-ecological systems (SESs).
+Thematically, we explore values-based, institutional, and science-policy dimensions of environmental issues as they are expressed in conservation and resource management.
+Our goal is to advance knowledge within the environmental social sciences and humanities, as well as develop insights for informing practice in a rapidly changing and contested world.

-- Adaptation to climate change in biodiversity conservation and resource management
+- Climate change adaptation: Human dimensions of adaptation to climate change in conservation and resource management systems